merlinkv/ZX_Multiface_3_Enhanced/README.md

 ITS SALE ON EBAY OR OTHER AUCTION SITES IS PROHIBITED

-# Note

-I take no responsibiltiy for any damage to any equipment that results from the use of this board.
+**I take no responsibiltiy for any damage to any equipment that results from the use of this board.**

 USE AT YOUR OWN RISK!